Scuba diving in Mexico, FAQ

 Minimum age and other limitations

-Our price list is a cash only price in US Dollars, we accept US Dollars and Mexican Pesos at an exchange rate of $19 pesos.
+Our price list is in US Dollars.
+We accept US Dollars and Mexican Pesos at the exchange rate of the day in Google.

 Please be advised that ATMs in Mexican Pesos and Dollars are available around Tulum and Playa del Carmen.